Daniel-GS-prog/face-recognition/README.md

 ## Description

-This application uses the clarifai face detection API to display on the screen a blue box with the dimension of the face in a .png file
+This application is built with React.
+It uses the clarifai face detection API to display on the screen a blue box with the dimension of the face in a .png file

+The next developments are login, logout and register functionalities, and database implementation with PostgreSQL.

 ### Images